 DMARDs can affect blood cell production in the body, which may lead to lower counts of red blood cells, white blood cells, or platelets.

 People should see their doctor right away for more serious side effects, which can include:

 - swelling in the legs

-Doctors commonly use methotrexate and other chemotherapy drugs to treat autoimmune conditions such as RA.
+Doctors commonly use methotrexate and other DMARDs to treat autoimmune conditions such as RA.
 These drugs can help relieve symptoms and prevent further damage to joints.
-However, a person may not begin to notice any improvement until several weeks of commencing treatment.

 People should discuss any side effects with their doctor, who may suggest adjusting the dose or switching to another medication.
 Doctors may also recommend regular appointments to check for signs of more serious side effects.

 It is essential to understand that doctors typically prescribe DMARDs such as methotrexate at a much lower dosage for people with RA than for those with cancer.

 Only when doctors prescribe these drugs at a higher dosage to treat cancer do they consider the treatment chemotherapy.